Living rural in the city is great – you can do it, too.

 Category: Eco-Living (page 2 of 4)

-Installing an environmentally friendly wood pellet stove
+Installing a wood pellet stove

 Indeed, most homes have one, because along with having a full-sized kitchen or a second bathroom, a fireplace or woodstove is one of the most common requirements.
 I wonder if this is true everywhere, and not just in an area where, if your main source of heat fails, you need a backup.